-DISTRIBUTION: In NC, it occurs over most of the Coastal Plain and the southeastern portion of the Piedmont, and sparingly in the southern mountains.
+DISTRIBUTION: In NC, it occurs over essentially all of the Coastal Plain and the extreme southeastern portion of the Piedmont, and sparingly in the southern mountains.
 Likely absent over most of the mountains and in most of the Piedmont.

 Essentially restricted to the southeastern quadrant of the United States, from southeastern VA to eastern TX, with strays farther northward.